jacopo-costa/MiddleMan/README.md

 # MiddleMan

 Add, create and update information by Sophos Cloud Central to the given Zabbix Server through API calls.

-## Getting Started

-These instructions will cover usage information and for the docker container

 ### Prerequisities

 In order to run this container you'll need docker installed.